Phallus Indusiatus Facts

 Phallus Indusiatus Distribution, Habitat, and Ecology

 Sadly, though, its overall numbers remain relatively low.
-That’s because, while it appears in many regions, its density in each of them is thin.
+That’s because, while it currently appears in many of our world’s regions, its density in each of them remains quite thin.
 It primarily appears in regions of tropical forest, but will grow opportunistically in gardens if the soil is rich enough for it.

-It’s also edible, and commonly appears in Oriental cuisine.
-Regrettably, it doesn’t last long, typically only appearing for about 3 days.
-Research further shows that this fungus also possesses numerous chemical compounds with valuable medicinal properties.
+It’s also completely edible, and in fact commonly appears in Oriental cuisine.
+Regrettably, it doesn’t last long once it develops, typically only appearing for about three days.
+Research also shows that this fungus possesses numerous chemical compounds with valuable medicinal properties, as well.

-But the compound of greatest interest to most remains the one that creates its astounding effect on women.
-The sexually stimulating effect for which it’s best known remains inconsistent, however.
+But, the compound of greatest interest to most researchers remains the one that creates its astounding effect on a portion of women.
+The sexually stimulating effect for which it’s best known remains inconsistent, though.
 In studies, only 37.5% of females experienced the amazing result.

-In lab tests, the Phallus Indusiatus also required strong concentrations.
-With smaller dosages, though it failed to create the controversial effect, it caused elevated heart rates.
+In numerous lab tests, the Phallus Indusiatus also required strong concentrations.
+With smaller dosages, though it failed to create the controversial effect, it did have mange to create elevated heart rates.
 Men, meanwhile, found the aroma unpleasant, and experienced no physiological effects.

 Species Sharing Its Range